-The Harlequin or Pied Cockatiel
+The Harlequin Cockatiel

-So What Is A Pied Cockatiel?
+So What Is A Harlequin Cockatiel?

-Pied cockatiels are all so different that an exceptional bird might be almost lacking any normal feathers and therefore may even appear totally white, while another may have only a few white feathers and be otherwise grey.
+Harlequin cockatiels are all so different that an exceptional bird might be almost lacking any normal feathers and therefore may even appear totally white, while another may have only a few white feathers and be otherwise grey.

 pied cockatiel

-These extremes are very rare, and most pied cockatiels will have some pied patches to the head, usually on the crown and cheeks.
+These extremes are very rare, and most pied cockatiels will have some pied patches on the head, usually on the crown and cheeks.
 The rump is normally also affected as are some of the flight feathers and parts of the tail.

-The cockatiel on the right is better characterized as a pearl pied cockatiel.
+The cockatiel on the right is better characterized as a pearl-pied cockatiel.

 The second effect of the pied cockatiel gene is to cause those flight and tail feathers that are whitened to carry a broad spread of yellow pigment rather than the usual barring.